DouniaBK/earth-hammam/README.md

    * font-family: 'Montserrat'
    * Lead feature from Bootstrap

-### Favicon:
+### Typography

+- [Montserrat](https://fonts.googleapis.com/css2?family=Montserrat:wght@200&display=swap) was used for the primary headers and titles.

+- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.

-A minimalistic favicon with the word 'Hammam" has been added giving the site a professional look.
-The favicon has been generated using [Hoststar](https://www.hoststar.ch/de).
+- [Hoststar](https://www.hoststar.ch/de) a minimalistic favicon with the word 'Hammam" has been added giving the site a professional look, this was generated using this site.

 ### Colour Schemes:
 ///////////////image of the color pallet
  Earth Hammam project is inspired by the rose-hued landscape and architecture of North Africa.
 The color of limestone, wet sand, olive tree leaves, and desert sand make the tones of the site, installing a sense of peace, relaxation and luxury and ensuring a calm user experience.

 # Features

 ## Page Elements:
-The site contains various pages to introduce the user to the services and approaches Earth Hammam offers.
+The site contains various pages to introduce the user to the services and offers Earth Hammam has.
 The following pages are accessible from the extendable navbar on top:

-### Navigation:
-The navbar is centered above the main content of the site where the user can navigate to the Hammam, tickets, treatments,  products or the booking page.
-The navbar collapses for small and medium screens allowing better user experience and optics.
-### Logo:
-Simple clean logo featuring the name of the establishment written in uppercase and bold, placed in the top left corner of the site including the only link that redirects to the welcome page.
-### Footer:
-The footer includes multiple Social media links for the user to find out more about the establishment.
-These will open in a new tab.
-Furthermore, it includes a subscription section allowing the users to receive the newsletter.
-Underneath the Unsubscribe link, redirect the returning to an unsubscribe page, where the user is prompted to enter their email address and press unsubscribe if they no longer want to receive the newsletter.
-### Toast Messages:

 ### Welcome page: